rockstor/rockstor-doc/install.rst

     [root@localhost ~]# yum update rockstor

-If an update is disruptive, the update process prompts for user action and provides necessary information to choose to update or not.
+If an update is disruptive, the update process prompts for user action and provides the necessary information to choose to update or not.
 You can safely decide not to update if that makes sense for your environment.